A Land Trust or Conservancy is a provincially or federally registered non-profit, charitable society.

 - Record keeping.
 Land trust activities create mounds of information which must be catalogued, protected and updated

 - Board, Staff and volunteer recruitment & training

 - Preparation and storage of documents, databases, photographs, legal documents etc.

 - Research & Inventory of Priority areas, species, values and features for stewardship and conservation

 For further information refer to the latest LAND magazine.

-Warning: if you intend to receive donations of land or buildings, hold conservation covenants, or generally protect land or buildings in perpetuity, you need to ensure that you have: (a) a solid group who will help develop strong community support and (b) solid financial planning and support to continue the organization beyond the founding board's duration and (c) ability to monitor and steward lands or covenants you hold in the mid-to long-term future.
-If you don't feel you have this ability, why not seek out existing land trusts in your area to work with initially.
+If you intend to receive donations of land or buildings, hold conservation covenants, or generally protect land or buildings in perpetuity, you need to ensure that you have: (a) a solid group who will help develop strong community support and (b) solid financial planning and support to continue the organization beyond the founding board’s duration and (c) ability to monitor and steward lands or covenants you hold in the mid-to long-term future.
+If you don’t feel you have this ability, why not seek out existing land trusts in your area to work with initially.